Dangerous Dogs in Germany: Breed Restriction Lists, Legal Situation & Facts

 |---|---|---|

-Lists are subject to change due to legislation—always check the current regulations of the respective state.
+Lists change through legislation — always check the current regulation of the respective federal state.

-Typical requirements for Category 2 dogs: - Leash requirement in public areas - Muzzle requirement (in some areas) - Temperament test as a prerequisite for a pet ownership permit - Increased liability insurance requirement - Proof of the owner's competence
+Typical requirements for Category 2 dogs: - leash requirement in public spaces - muzzle requirement (in some cases) - Temperament test as a prerequisite for an ownership permit - Increased liability insurance requirement - Proof of competence for the dog owner

-- “Certain breeds are inherently dangerous.”
-Behavioral science and veterinary medicine refute the notion that aggression is predetermined by breed.
-Upbringing, socialization, and training history are the decisive factors.
+- “Certain breeds are naturally dangerous.”
+Behavioral science and veterinary medicine refute breed predetermination for aggression.
+Ownership conditions, socialization, and training history are decisive.

 - “Breed bans protect the public.”
-International studies show that breed-specific laws do not reduce the number of dog bites.
-After bans are implemented, other breeds take the place of those previously targeted.
+International studies show that BSL does not reduce bite incidents.
+After bans, other breeds take on the role previously attributed to the banned ones.

 - “A dangerous dog is always a risk.”
-Many dogs on breed-specific lists pass temperament tests with flying colors.
+Many dogs on breed restriction lists pass temperament tests without issue.
 The classification is based on breed, not on individual behavior.

-International veterinary and behavioral organizations (AVSAB, BSAVA, WSAVA) reject BSL as ineffective and disproportionate.
-Behavior-based assessment systems, mandatory owner training, and early intervention in high-risk situations are considered evidence-based alternatives.
-Germany remains highly fragmented compared to other European countries—there is a lack of EU-wide harmonization.
+International veterinary and behavior organizations (AVSAB, BSAVA, WSAVA) reject BSL as ineffective and disproportionate.
+Behavior-based assessment systems, dog owner competence requirements, and early intervention in high-risk ownership situations are considered evidence-based alternatives.
+Compared with other European countries, Germany remains highly fragmented — EU-wide harmonization is lacking.

-Which dogs are classified as dangerous dogs in Germany?
+Which dogs are considered dangerous dogs in Germany?

-The lists vary by state.
-Common nationwide: American Pit Bull Terrier, American Staffordshire Terrier, Staffordshire Bull Terrier (Category 1, usually banned or strictly regulated).
-Category 2 with restrictions: Rottweiler, Doberman, Mastiff breeds.
-Always check the current regulations for your state—lists are subject to change.
+The lists vary by federal state.
+Common nationwide examples: American Pit Bull Terrier, American Staffordshire Terrier, Staffordshire Bull Terrier (category 1, usually banned or strictly regulated).
+Category 2 with conditions: Rottweiler, Dobermann, mastiff types.
+Always check the current regulation of the respective federal state — lists can change.

-What does the "dangerous dog" designation mean for me as an owner?
+What does dangerous dog status mean for me as a dog owner?

-Requirements for a dog license, leash laws, muzzle requirements in some areas, higher liability insurance, and proof of training.
-Violations can result in fines and the seizure of the animal.
-If you move to another state: check the new rules on your own.
+Permit requirement for keeping a dog, leash requirement, in some cases muzzle requirement, increased liability insurance, proof of competence.
+Violations can lead to fines and the removal of the animal.
+When moving to another federal state: check the new rules yourself.

 Can a dangerous dog lose its status?

-In some states, yes—passing a behavioral assessment allows Category 2 dogs to be kept.
+In some federal states, yes — a passed temperament test clears category 2 dogs for keeping.
 Category 1 bans are usually absolute.
-Behavior-based reassessments following documented training are possible in individual cases—depending on the state and the relevant authority.
+Behavior-based reassessments after documented training are possible in individual cases — depending on the federal state and the authority.

 Related terms